top of page

 Water damage is one of the most frustrating problems property managers deal with.
 It can start with something small, like a leaking pipe or a tenant who forgets to turn off the faucet.

-But if no one catches it in time, it can ruin walls, floors, and even the units below.
-Repairs are costly, insurance claims are stressful, and figuring out who’s responsible can get messy, especially when tenants are involved.
+But if no one catches it in time, it can damage walls, floors, and even neighboring units.

 This article breaks down what you need to know about handling tenant water damage.
 We’ll talk about who’s responsible, how to prevent future problems, and what steps you can take to protect your property.